aptonane/my_datascience_notebooks/README.md

 # 8) NLP: Top ten "spammiest" words:<br>
 https://github.com/aptonane/my_notebooks/blob/master/NPL_Top_ten_spammiest_words.ipynb <br>
 Natural Language Processing (NLP) serves numerous use cases when dealing with text or unstructured text data.
-In this notebook, my goal is to find the top ten "spammiest" words in the dataset in yelp dataset.
+In this notebook, my goal is to find the top ten "spammiest" words in yelp dataset.

+# 9) NLP_Stemming_and_Lemmatization.ipynb: <br>
+Natural Language Processing (NLP) serves numerous use cases when dealing with text or unstructured text data.
+In this notebook, my goal is to use stemming and lemmatization in our vectorizers.